xooniverse/TeleverseExamples/README.md

 <hr>

+### ⚡️ Favorite Avenger Bot
+A bot that asks the user to choose their favorite avenger.
+This bot helps you understand the usage of `Keyboard` and how to setup listeners for regular expressions.
+[The code for this example can be found here](./lib/favorite_avenger_bot.dart).

+#### What you'll learn:
+1. You'll learn about the `Keyboard` class and how to use it to create a keyboard.
+2. You'll learn about the `Televerse.hears` method to listen to messages that match a regular expression.

 ## Thank you ❤️

 Thank you for using Televerse.
 If you have any questions, feel free to ask them in the [Televerse Telegram Group](https://t.me/televersedart).